SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.a.2 Proportion of total government spending on essential services (education, health and social protection)

 This target is interpreted to cover research about investment in and cooperation for poverty eradication in developing countries.
 We do not include individual flows of money (e.g. remittances) in this interpretation.
 This query consists of 1 phrase.
 The basic structure is *financing/cooperation + anti-poverty + developing countries*.
+Note that this phrase does not contain an action element as it was considered too restrictive.

 `FDI` refers to "foreign direct investment".
 Using `"UN" OR "europe*" OR "pacific" OR "asia$" OR "africa$" OR "latin america$" OR "*arctic"` as terms for international (in `"international" OR "development" OR "foreign"`) was tested, but mostly resulted in noise from South Africa.